 You’re bound to notice the abundance of solar products and the innovative use of solar in all facets of daily life.
 As you drive your electric car home, you might see some beautiful art created from solar panels.
 Once you’re home, charge your phone, cook your dinner and listen to your favorite songs – and relax until your outdoor motion sensor lights come on – all using solar technology.

 But why not really leverage solar’s power by participating in a local community solar project?
-There are no start-up costs or fees – and you’ll actually save on your monthly energy costs.
+There are no start-up costs or fees – and you’ll actually save on your energy costs.
 With the money you save, think of all the new solar-powered gadgets you can buy.
 Sign up for a solar project today.